PhD Student Highlights

 Brittany Cherry

 I am a first-year student in the nursing PhD program.
 I live in Tarboro, North Carolina.
 I have a 2-year-old daughter, and my husband and I enjoy spending time with family and friends, going to the beach, and camping.
 I earned my BSN and MSN in Nursing Education from ECU College of Nursing.
 I am very proud to be a PIRATE NURSE!
 Previous positions included working as a staff nurse at Vidant Medical Center and Vidant Edgecombe Hospital in medical-surgical, oncology, orthopedics, and rehabilitation nursing.
 I also served in the surgical unit at Vidant Edgecombe as Assistant Nurse Manager.
 I accepted my dream position last fall and am currently a nursing instructor at Edgecombe Community College in Rocky Mount, North Carolina.
 My compassion for others, love for nursing, and eagerness to improve patient care and nursing education is why I decided to pursue a PhD in Nursing.
-My research interest is examining pedagogical approaches that improve clinical judgement in undergraduate nursing students.
+My research interest is examining pedagogical approaches that improve clinical judgment in undergraduate nursing students.
 I chose ECU because of my positive past educational experiences and the support and mentorship offered by the faculty.

 Angela Ciuca